 - Riskier.
 You can buy an undervalued asset and find out that it can still go quite a bit lower and the market can go on for quite a bit longer

 Anyways, that’s just a brief overview of the types of investing.
 Obviously there’s not much info here but hopefully it at least gives you an idea of what’s out there in terms of strategy.
+Check out Blockfer for detailed blockchain finance related product and service reviews, comparisons, and education.
 Now you can go learn more about it from more experienced people than myself.
 Good luck!